-The 2012 APS Annual General Meeting is being held in conjunction with the 2012 APS Annual Conference held at the Perth Convention and Exhibition Centre in Perth.
+The 2014 APS Annual General Meeting is being held in conjunction with the 2014 APS Annual Conference held at Hotel Grand Chancellor, Hobart, Tasmania.

 The APS has received some enquiries from members about how our proxy voting system works.
 This information has been prepared to answer members' questions and help members to understand how the system works.
 Members should also note that no vote can be conducted at a meeting of members without a quorum being present.
 A quorum for a General Meeting of Members of the APS requires 50 members eligible to vote to be present for the meeting.